influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/hardware_sizing.md

 ## Enterprise overview

-InfluxDB Enterpise supports the following:
+InfluxDB Enterprise supports the following:

 - more than 750,000 field writes per second
 - more than 100 moderate queries per second ([see Query guides](#query-guidelines))